Hayley Sales: Career

-2000-2008
+2000—2008

-By middle school, Sales was accepted into the private performing arts school, The Northwest Academy, where she studied both classical and jazz music, writing, The Meisner Technique, dance and film-making.
+By middle school, Sales was accepted into the private performing arts school the Northwest Academy, where she studied both classical and jazz music, writing, the Meisner Technique, dance and film-making.
 At the age of 12, she landed the role of Juliet in Concordia University's production of Romeo and Juliet, having lied about her age.
 In September 2001, she was flown to Washington D.C to perform at the Pentagon for the WWII Ace Pilots Convention.
 By the time she graduated, two years early at sixteen with honours, Sales had been in over 100 dramatic and musical plays.

 Following graduation, her family moved again, this time to an organic blueberry farm on Vancouver Island, British Columbia.
 Sales began to learn how to use the recording studio from the ground up.
-Over the summer of 2003, Sales took part in an acting intensive, organized by Canadian casting director Maureen Webb.
+Over the summer of 2003, she took part in an acting intensive, organized by Canadian casting director Maureen Webb.
 This workshop led her to sign with her longtime acting manager, Vickie Petronio.
-Other students included but are not limited to Cory Monteith and Dustin Milligan.
-Within a half of year of being on the island, Sales landed a lead role in a teen horror film, Sleepover Nightmare, leading to a move to Los Angeles to pursue acting shortly after turning seventeen.
+Other students included Cory Monteith and Dustin Milligan.

+Within a half of year of being on the island, Sales landed a lead role in a teen horror film, Sleepover Nightmare, leading to a move to Los Angeles to pursue acting shortly after she turned seventeen.
 The move ended abruptly when a bout of acid reflux, brought on by an eating disorder, caused her to lose her voice.
 "For over a year, I could barely talk.
 It was the hardest year of my life.
 Everything that I had identified with was gone.
 I was speechless.
 Literally," she recalls.

 During that year, Sales had dedicated her time to songwriting and mastering the recording studio.
-When her voice finally returned, she immediately put together a band and recorded her first full-length demo album, "First Flight."
-Upon its completion, Sales began promoting local shows in and around Vancouver Island and Vancouver, British Columbia, drawing two hundred plus people.
-She then recorded her second full-length demo "Drifter," which drew the attention of the media.
+When her voice returned, she immediately put together a band and recorded her first full-length demo album, First Flight.
+Upon its completion, Sales began promoting local shows in and around Vancouver Island and Vancouver, British Columbia, drawing over two hundred people.
+She then recorded her second full-length demo, Drifter, which drew the attention of the media.

 In the fall of 2005, Sales performed at a showcase in Vancouver, during which Steve Herman (Live Nation) heard her sing.
 By December, she was signed by Randy Lennox, to Universal Music Canada.